pkel/cpr/website/content/en/docs/methods/simulator.md

 programming to implement the scheduling primitives `delay` and `delay_until`.
 If implemented naively, the simulator would spend most the time waiting for the delays or checking properties becoming true.
-A delays of `n` seconds would actually take `n` seconds to simulate.
+A delay of `n` seconds would actually take `n` seconds to simulate.
 Simulations would be real-time, but real-time is inconveniently slow in the proof-of-work blockchain context.

 We speed up the simulation by skipping the delayed time instead of waiting for it to pass.
 The approach is called [discrete-event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation).
-The trick is to maintain a time-ordered queue of future events and let an infinite loop handle the scheduled events one after another until none are left.
+The trick is to maintain a time-ordered queue of future events and define a loop that handles the scheduled events one after another until none are left.
 In the context of this simulator, future events are delayed function calls.
 Handling an event is as simple as evaluating the call.
-The simulator functions schedule further delayed calls.
+Each call may schedule further delayed calls.
 The time-ordering of the queue ensures that the calls happen in the same order as they would with naive waiting.

 ```python
 from queue import PriorityQueue